lispyclouds/contajners/doc/002-general-guidelines.md

 CMD ["java", "-jar", "app.jar", "init"]
 ```

-and an arbitrary uberjar `app.jar` at the root of your project, the following
+and an arbitrary jar `app.jar` at the root of your project, the following
 script would build the `contajners-build-example` image.

 ```clojure